2020 Punjab alcohol poisoning: Poisioning

-Long-term health effects of methanol poisoning

-Methanol poisoning damage is likely permanent.
-Even after treatment, severe methanol poisoning can leave survivors with long-term complications, most of which involve the eyes or the central nervous system.

-Long-term visual sequelae of methanol induced toxic optic neuropathy

-Because of their high energy dependency, retinal ganglion cells and their axons, which compose the optic nerve, are particularly sensitive to histotoxic hypoxia induced by formic acid suppression of mitochondrial cytochrome C oxidase.
-The biochemical and morphologic alterations caused by formate poisoning are also seen in retinal photoreceptors, Müller cells (retinal glial cells), and cells of the underlying retinal pigment epithelium.
-The symptoms of ocular toxicity develop after a latency period of 8–48 hours or more in acute methanol poisonings, depending on the amount of methanol consumed, probable ethanol co-ingestion, and other circumstances.

-However, the symptoms of long term visual damage may persist in10-30% of patients.
-This can involve peripheral constriction of visual fields and central scotoma, as well as diminished visual acuity, loss of colour vision, and blindness in severe instances.

-Long-term central nervous system sequelae of methanol poisoning

-Damage to the nervous system

-Bilateral necrosis of basal ganglia, mostly of the putamen, with or without haemorrhage, and haemorrhagic lesions in the subcortical white matter are typical CT and MRI findings in acute methanol poisoning.

-Among other less typical MR findings in methanol poisoned patients there are also necrotic changes and haemorrhagic lesions in the globus pallidus, nucleus caudate, thalamus, cerebellum, brainstem, pons, cerebral cortex, and optic nerve atrophy.

-Cognitive impairment

-Methanol poisoning is associated with executive dysfunction and explicit memory impairment, due to basal ganglia dysfunction and disruption of frontostriatal circuitry proportional to the number of brain lesions.

 Local and international criticisms

 Local criticisms

 Although the government had made a series of responses shortly, problems have not been solved from the root causes.
 There are some criticisms from the local congress and other parties.
 After a few days of this tragedy, two Congress Rajya Sabha MPs had condemned their party, and criticizing Amarinder Singh's responses was a "clear-cut failure".
 In addition, Bishop Agnelo Rufino Gracias is the auxiliary bishop emeritus of Bombay and apostolic administrator of Jalandhar Diocese.
 In a report in UCA News, He said, "It's a tragedy that could have easily been avoided without relevant authorities being alert.
 It is a manufactured tragedy".
 As we can see, the handling of the matter by the local government was highly controversial.
 Moreover, the opposite Aam Aadmi Party (AAP) had held several local protests, criticising the government's indifference to the plight of the people.
 And its malfeasance in causing the alcohol poisoning, of which most of the victims were the poor population.